nobruinfo/midnightmega/readme.md

 ## not yet in progress

-* Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side)
+* Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side, neither reading back info on already mounted image files)
 * Creation of .d81 image files currently unsopported by Hyppo
 * copying of complete disk images, real diskettes respectively
 * copying of single/multiple files in between real/virtual drives,
   mounted images
-* GUI, Midnight/Norton Commander oriented
+* Text based GUI, Midnight/Norton Commander oriented
 * It will not be possible to copy full .d81 files or complete disk images to new ones of each other because of the lack of Hyppo functions for it.
 So use the freezer to have a couple of empty .d81 files at hand and use full disk or per file copy, whatever suits.
+* Handling of subdirectories (sub-partitions of file type `CBM`).
+* Full disk copy, meaning only within already mounted .d81 disk image files or with real floppy diskettes.

 # tasks